CranioSacral Therapy for TMJ Relief

 My passion is helping people reconnect with their bodies and understand why symptoms

-happen — not just temporarily relieve them.
+happen, not just temporarily relieve them.
 When we support the nervous system and cranial structures, the body often has an incredible ability to find its way back toward balance.

 Warmly,

-Briana Ponchus
+Briana Pontius

 Touch of Nature Healing